NWRC Research Scientists: Dr. Antoinette (Toni) J. Piaggio, PhD

 Current Research

-• Developing environmental DNA assays to detect invasive species, specifically terrestrial species
+• Develop environmental DNA assays and field-based tools to detect invasive species, specifically terrestrial species.

-• Various forensic studies to identify predators involved in depredation events
+• Conduct various forensic studies to identify predators involved in depredation events

-• Conducting genetic analyses of rats, mice, and mongoose that invade islands to identify sources
+• Conduct genetic analyses of invasive species to identify sources and invasion pathways.

-• Conducting genetic analyses of wildlife species involved in human-wildlife conflict
+• Conduct genetic analyses of wildlife species involved in human- wildlife conflict

-• Genomic diet analyses of invasive species and predators
+• Use genomic diet analyses of invasive species and predators to understand impacts.

-• Metagenomics to reduce efforts and costs of vector-borne pathogen surveillance
+• Apply metagenomics to reduce efforts and costs of vector-borne pathogen surveillance.

 Products/Techniques Developed or Tested